himza25/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-Task 8: This task is about writing a function to print a square in the terminal using the '_putchar' function.
-The function 'print_square' takes one argument, the size of the square, and does not return any value.
+Task 9: The task is to write a program that prints the numbers from 1 to 100, but for multiples of three print 'Fizz' instead of the number and for the multiples of five print 'Buzz'.
+For numbers which are multiples of both three and five print 'FizzBuzz'.